penmenpress/penmenpresswebsiteOLDSYNC/wp-content/plugins/jm-twitter-cards/readme.txt

 Il suffit de renseigner les clés de vos custom fields en page d'option et le plugin s'occupera de récupérer les datas correspondantes.

 == Changelog ==

+### 10.0.1
+* December 2018
+* handle case where installation is WordPress 5++ but the classic editor plugin or the disable Gutenberg plugin is used

+### 10.0.0
+* December 2018
+* Reorganize deeply the plugin structure
+* css fixes props to [tomdxw](https://github.com/tomdxw)
+* delete image sizes, actually very bad for disk space and rules have changes in 2018 with Twitter image
+* Gutenberg users will have additional features such as custom modal and preview but also custom title and desc for cards \0/
+* I've added some instructions and advices props to https://www.contentkingapp.com/
+* There is a new admin sub page called "tutorials" with video tutorials !

 ### 9.4
 * June 2018